journeycosmos3

 $$ds^2=dr^2+R^2sinh^2(\frac {r} {R})dθ^2~~~~~(1.7)$$

-Relations like those presented in equations ##(1.3)##, ##(1.5)## and ##(1.7)## which give the distance ##ds## between two nearby points in space, are known as metrics.
-Metric can be thought of as a distance function that defines the distance between each pair of elements of a set [3].
+Relations like those presented in equations ##(1.3)##, ##(1.5)##, and ##(1.7)## which give the distance ##ds## between two nearby points in space, are known as metrics.
+The metric can be thought of as a distance function that defines the distance between each pair of elements of a set [3].
 In general, the curvature is a local property.
 A tablecloth can be badly rumpled at one end of the table and smooth at the other end; a bagel (or another toroidal object) is negatively curved on part of its surface and positively curved on other portions.
 However, if you want a two-dimensional space to be homogeneous and isotropic, there are only three possibilities that fit the bill: space can be uniformly flat, it can have uniform positive curvature, or it can have uniform negative curvature.

-Thus, if a two-dimensional space has a curvature which is homogeneous and isotropic, its geometry can be specified by two quantities, ##κ##, and ##R##.
+Thus, if a two-dimensional space has a curvature that is homogeneous and isotropic, its geometry can be specified by two quantities, ##κ##, and ##R##.
 The number ##κ##, called the curvature constant, ##κ=0## for a flat space, ##κ=+1## for a positively curved space and ##κ=-1## for negatively curved space.
 If the space is curved, then the quantity ##R##, which has dimensions of length, is the radius of curvature.

 1.2 Three-Dimensional Space